unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

 How do I select or change the source text language?
 ---------------------------------------------------

 You can select and/or change your source text language whenever you use translationStudio.
-When first creating a new project, you must select a source text language.
-This is the text you will be translating from.
+When first creating a new project, you *must* select a source text language.
+This is the text you will be translating *from*.

 In the translation project complete the following steps to select or change the source text language: